maylingge/maylingge.github.io/english/ted.md

 # Time management
 When people find out I write about time management, they assume two things.
 One is that I am always on time.
 And I am not.
 I four small children.
 And I would like to blame them for my occasional **tardiness**.
 But sometimes, it's just not their fault.
 I was once later for my own speech on time management.
 We all have to take this moment together and **savor** that irony.
 The second is I have a lot of tips and tricks for saving bits of time here and there.
 Sometimes, I hear from magzines that how to help their readers to find an extra hour a day.
-And the idea is i will save my time in everyday activies and add it up and we will have time for the good stuff.
+And the idea is we will shave my time in everyday activies and add it up and we will have time for the good stuff.
 I question the entire premise of the entire piece.
 I always interesting .
 You know another way to find 30 minutes to exercise.
 Dont watch two hours TV a day.
 Anyway, the idea is we will save bits of time here and there. we will finally get to everything we want to do.

 We dont build the life we want by saving time.
-We build the life we want and time saved.
+We build the life we want and time saved itself.

+demanding jobs, their own business, kids to care for, parents to care for.
-Waterheater has broken and there is water all over the basement.
+Waterheater has broken and there is water all over the basement. damaging. frigtening, mess.

 could you find seven hours to mentor seven worthy people.
 Cant you see how busy I am.